 Advanced Master Clock

-The Advance Master Clock (AMC)—standard on the APx555 and optional for the APx52x and APx58x Series audio analyzers—provides jitter, trigger, and clock synchronization features.
+The Advance Master Clock (AMC)—standard on the B Series APx555 and optional for the APx52x and APx58x B Series audio analyzers—provides jitter, trigger, and clock synchronization features.
 AMC also offers jitter generation and analysis capabilities.
 As an option, AMC may be ordered with a new instrument or retrofitted to existing APx analyzers manufactured after 2012 (excluding APx515 or APx511).

 Inputs to the APx trigger system support triggering measurement acquisition for the scope and FFT functions of the APx software.
 Triggered acquisition is useful for audio measurement synchronized with turn on events in the device under test (DUT).
 Trigger output pulses may be generated at audio waveform zero crossings, sine burst intervals, start of wave file playback, and many other APx generator signal events.